Danny Deckchair

 Danny Deckchair is a 2003 Australian comedy film written and directed by Jeff Balsmeyer.
-The majority of Danny Deckchair was shot in Bellingen, a town on the Mid North Coast in New South Wales.
+The majority of the film was shot in Bellingen, a town on the Mid North Coast in New South Wales.

 It was inspired by the story of the Lawnchair Larry flight.

 Plot

-Danny Morgan (Ifans) works as a concrete maker driver and construction worker who lives in Sydney with his girlfriend but is unhappy with his life.
-Danny yearns for the simple life while girlfriend Trudy (Clarke) fantasizes about bright lights and fast times.
-While Danny plans for their annual camping trip, Trudy tells him she has to work, so the trip is off.
-In reality, Trudy is using her work connections at a local real estate agency to set up a meeting with a handsome local sports reporter, Sandy Upman (Muldoon).
+Danny Morgan (Rhys Ifans) works as a concrete truck driver and construction worker who lives in Sydney with his girlfriend but is unhappy with his life.
+Danny yearns for the simple life while girlfriend Trudy (Justine Clarke) fantasizes about bright lights and fast times.
+Danny plans for their annual camping trip, but Trudy tells him she has to work, so the trip is off.
+In reality, Trudy is using her work connections at a local real estate agency to set up a meeting with a handsome local reporter, Sandy Upman (Rhys Muldoon).
 Danny sees them together while he is shopping for a weekend barbecue, leaving him even more disenchanted with their relationship.

 During the barbecue in his backyard, Danny, being an inventive character, ties a bunch of helium-filled balloons to his deckchair as his friends hold him down.
 When they inadvertently let go, Danny is set on an airborne adventure across Australia, which causes him to become a national sensation.
 As he floats over idyllically beautiful rural landscapes, totally foreign to the concrete structures of his discontent, he appears on the verge of some enlightenment.
-After he is beaten up in a rugged ride through a thunderstorm, fireworks from a small town's macadamia festival burst most of his balloons.
-Danny lands in a tree in Glenda's front yard as the remnants of his chair float away.
+After he is beaten up in a rugged ride through a thunderstorm, fireworks from a small town's macadamia festival bursts most of his balloons and catches him on fire.
+Danny falls and crashes into a tree in Glenda's yard as the remnants of his chair float away.

-Glenda (Otto), who was watching the fireworks from her front porch, sees Danny fall into the tree but does not see the deckchair.
-As firemen and townsfolk arrive to find out if the fireball caused any damage, they see Glenda helping a disheveled Danny.
-Glenda tells them that Danny is an old professor from college days and takes him into her house, which belonged to her parents.
-As he recovers from the harrowing end to his journey, the lonely Glenda, fascinated by the strapping Danny, does not press him about his past.
+Glenda (Miranda Otto) is watching the fireworks from her porch, when Danny falls to the ground.
+As firemen and townsfolk arrive to investigate the fireball, they see Glenda helping a disheveled Danny.
+To cover for him, Glenda tells them that Danny is a professor from her college days and takes him into her house, which belonged to her parents.
+As she attends to Danny's injuries, the lonely Glenda, fascinated by the strapping Danny, does not press him about his past.
 Danny does not help matters by offering only vague explanations about his origins and unorthodox arrival in the town of Clarence.